 - Assist with post initial response

-Thus, this document provides the basis for establishing a workable preparedness, response and recovery pathway.
-Formulated by industry experts, there is so many take away’s which should be interpreted and guided by competent and qualified emergency management professionals.
+Thus, this document provides the basis for establishing workable preparedness, response and recovery pathways.
+Formulated by industry experts, there are so many potential strategies which should be interpreted and guided by competent and qualified emergency management professional.

-To begin with, lets ask ourselves a couple of questions.
-Who will take charge of the overall coordination prior to the arrival of the emergency services.
+Who will take charge of the overall coordination before the arrival of the emergency services?
 Secondly, who will meet the emergency services and provide specialist advice to them?
-Should the emergency plan provide guidance in relation to these factors?
-The answer to the last question is “yes”.
+Should the emergency evacuation plan guide concerning these factors?
+The answer can only be “yes”.

-Ordinarily, it can be quite a complex process but the emergency plan must be kept relevant and easy to understand.
-Above all, the plan shouldn’t be so complex that no one understands it or want to understand it.
-Likewise, emergency planners like Syncretic Training Group can help to guide business emergency planners through the process.
+Ordinarily, it can be quite a complex process, but the emergency plan must be kept relevant and easy to understand.
+Above all, the project shouldn’t be so complex that no one understands it, or it’s just too much information to comprehend.
+Emergency planners like S.T.G.
+Fire Safety Training using the K.I.S.S. principle (Keep It Simple Smarty) can help to guide business emergency planners through the process.